pinos19/chess_game_in_C/README.md

 <img src="https://github.com/pinos19/chess_game_in_C/blob/main/images/menuAide.gif"/>

-All the rules which are displayed on the help are implemented in the code
+All the rules which are displayed on the help are implemented in the code.

 # Create a profile